 How do I become a member?

-Just drop by the Porter’s Desk on the first floor of Hart House anytime and buy a membership.
-Some of our gear needs a Safety Tutorial, so read the question titled, “How do I borrow gear?”
-Sign up for our email newsletter on the right side of this page and you’ll stay in touch about great things happening around the Film Board.
+Just drop by the Hub on the first floor of Hart House anytime and buy a membership.
+Sign up for our email newsletter on the right side of this page and you’ll stay in touch about the great things happening around the Film Board.